cville/conduct/README.md

 * Not taking "no" (or no answer, which here defaults to "no") for an answer, for anything.
 * Inviting others to a personal party, unless they've opted in to receiving such invitations.

+### Discussing national politics in public

+Unless a group or event identifies as political in nature, it is misconduct to discuss or otherwise convey political views in public areas of the community.
+Specific channels or media may be identified as preferring political discussion, for which such discussion is acceptable.
+You can advocate for creating areas in the community in which political discussions are appropriate, but refrain from discussing politics outside of such areas.

 ### Disrupting talks, discussion threads, or other events.